jbutcher21/aiclass/README.md

      - Ask for a recommendation: when unsure, ask which option aligns with the Senzing spec and why.
      - Correct it when it gets something wrong.
 Tell it what is wrong and what you you expect it to do.
 Correct with examples: show one correct and one incorrect example when fixing behavior.
      - Keep context tight: if the thread drifts, repost the key schema snippet and goals.
-4) Generate Senzing JSON output
+6) Generate Senzing JSON output
    - Run the transformer you built with the assistant to produce JSONL files.
    - Example: `python3 transform_your_source.py --input path/to/source.csv --output path/to/output.jsonl`
    - Ensure one record per entity with all FEATURES and relationships.
-5) Validate outputs
+7) Validate outputs
    - Lint for schema correctness first:
      - Local file: `python3 tools/lint_senzing_json.py path/to/output.jsonl`
      - Raw URL (for remote use): https://raw.githubusercontent.com/jbutcher21/aiclass/main/tools/lint_senzing_json.py
    - Then analyze with Senzing JSON Analyzer:
      - `python3 tools/sz_json_analyzer.py -i path/to/output.jsonl -o path/to/report.csv`
      - Shows recognized vs. unmapped features, population and uniqueness percents, and top values post-mapping.

-Prerequisites (minimal)
-- Python 3.8+
-- For analyzer table output: `pip install prettytable` (optional)

 ## Important Links (Raw)
 - System Prompt (Mapping Instructions – JB): https://raw.githubusercontent.com/jbutcher21/aiclass/main/docs/mapping_instructions-jb.md